 - 1. Be sure the computer and all attached devices are turned off. - 2.
-Read "Before you begin" on page 23 and the documentation that comes with the options. - 3.
+Read "Before you begin" on page 33 and the documentation that comes with the options. - 3.
 Follow the instructions that come with the option to prepare it for installation and to connect it to the computer.

-Input/Output connector descriptions
+Input/output connector descriptions

 This section provides pin and other information about the I/O connectors on the rear of the computer.
-Refer to "Input/Output connector locations."
+Refer to "Input/output connector locations."
 These connectors include the following:

 - · One mouse

-- · One keyboard
+- One kevboard

 - One parallel

 - Two serial

-- One Ethernet
+- · One Ethernet

-- Two USB
+- Four USB

-- Line in
+- · Line in

 - · Line out

-- · Microphone
+- Microphone

 - One video (Optional multiple connectors on some models)

-- One Ultra 3/160 SCSI (some models)
+- One Ultra160 SCSI (some models)

-Input/Output connector locations
+Input/output connector locations

 The following illustration shows the input/output connectors and the expansion slots on the rear of the computer.
-For pin assignments and more details about these connectors, see the individual descriptions that follow.
+For pin assignments and more details about these connectors, see "Input/output connector descriptions."